altumguides/altumguides.github.io/index.md

   - You can select an image that you think is not representative of the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in your objective.
 Images that may satisfy this condition include:
 	  - Images with no faces to identify.
 	  - Images with very poor quality or the subject is too far away.
   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.
+Some examples include:
-	  - For example, the subject has makeup, but you can recognize her because of her facial features
+	  - The subject has makeup, but you can recognize her because of her nose features.

 # <a name="Note"></a>Things to keep in mind
   - A scenario that happens frequently is that the subject will fail the condition before needing to see all the images.